yell0wd0g/face-detection/README.md

 =====

 * Using a particular Face Detector does not preclude using others, in this case the hardware provided can provide seeds or weights for user-defined ones.
-* Why does Face Detection having such terrible Complexity?
+* Why does Face Detection have such terrible Complexity?
 The most/best typical algorithm used is the so-called Viola-Jones that uses a cascade of classifiers of different sizes and gives a horrendous O(n^4) - this [video](https://vimeo.com/12774628) exemplifies how the detection process works.

 Open questions
 ==============